neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 ![Dendrogram representing the hierarchical clustering of the complexity indices.](../../studies/complexity_benchmark/figures/clustering-1.png)

+For illustration purposes, we represented the correlation matrix as a connectivity graph (see **Figure 4**).
+We then ran a hierarchical clustering (with a Ward D2 distance) to provide additional information or confirmation about the groups discussed above.
+This allowed us to fine-grain our recommendations of complimentary complexity indices (see **Figure 5**).

 ### Indices Selection

 The selection of a subset of indices was based on the following